Thiacloprid - the neonicotinoid they are still selling

 To mark the first anniversary of the Friends of the Earth's 'Bee Cause' campaign, B&Q has officially pledged to support the call for all stakeholders to participate in creating a National Bee Action Plan.
 This would include measures to manage the potential impact of neonicotinoid chemicals until such time as conclusive evidence is available.

+Last month the UK government abstained in a European Council vote to ban the use of neonicotinoids for two years, and has commissioned further scientific studies to investigate what impact the chemicals may be having on bees.
 B&Q's director of corporate social responsibility Matthew Sexton said: ""As the UK's largest garden centre, we're proud to be supporting Friends of the Earth's call for a National Bee Action Plan and to be launching the B&Q Bee Friendly campaign today.
 Having removed pesticides containing Imidacloprid from our shelves earlier this year, we're encouraging other retailers and garden centres to follow our lead and we'll be helping gardeners from across the UK to think bee-friendly when they garden this season."

 Isn't that just wonderful.
 Well.
 I thought so till I walked into my local B&Q and found a long shelf full of Provado Ultimate Bug Killer from Bayer.
 It contains two active ingredients, methiocarb, which kills pretty much anything, and thiacloprid, which, surprise surpise, is a neonicotinoid, or as Wikipedia neatly puts it: